The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Hyperpigmentation

-Short definition: Temporary skin darkening linked to excess melanin production after treatment.
+Short definition: Temporary darkening of the skin linked to overproduction of melanin after treatment.

-Hyperpigmentation is more common in higher phototypes (IV to VI), with sun exposure, and when fluence is too aggressive.
-It generally resolves spontaneously over weeks to months.
-Prevention relies on strict sun protection and choosing a wavelength suited to the patient’s phototype.
+Hyperpigmentation is favoured by high phototypes (IV to VI), sun exposure and overly aggressive fluence.
+It generally resolves on its own within a few weeks to months.
+Prevention relies on strict sun protection and a wavelength choice suited to the phototype.

 See also: Hypopigmentation, Phototype, Melanocytes.